erikhyrkas/snakes/training_data/llama-stories_5.md

 In the dim light of a streetlamp ahead, I spotted an exit from the city's maze-like streets.
 One final chance at escape beckoned – but so did that watching presence.

 Which path would Zephyr choose tonight?<end>
-Prompt: Write a tense and emotional confrontation between two siblings on a space station, with the younger sister seeking justice for her brother's betrayal three years prior.
+Write a tense and emotional confrontation between two siblings on a space station, with the younger sister seeking justice for her brother's betrayal three years prior.
 The story should delve into themes of pain, anger, and retribution in a futuristic setting.<start>The fluorescent lights of the space station's corridors hummed overhead, casting an eerie glow on the rows of cryopod storage units.
 Kaelin Vex navigated through the crowded walkways, her eyes scanning for a glimpse of his target.

 She'd been waiting for this moment for three years – 108 Earth months to be exact.
 The pain and anger still simmered in her chest like a low-grade fire, refusing to be extinguished by time or distance.
 It was all because of him: Arin Vex, her older brother who'd betrayed their family's trust and left them on the brink of ruin.